OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-from-octopus-3.x-to-modern.md

 The steps for this are:

-1. Backup master key and license
+1. Backup the Master Key and license.
 1. Download the same version of Octopus Deploy as your main instance.
 1. Install Octopus Deploy on a new VM.
 1. Export a subset of projects from the main instance.